Summer mountaineering camp 2024 - Mummery Glacier

 If you landed on this page via an internet search then please contact me for information on mountain guiding and rock climbing guiding in the Canadian Rockies, Bugaboos, or Rogers Pass.
 The information below is for clients booked on this trip.

-If you are attending our Summer Camp please read this information package carefully.
+If you are attending our Summer Camp please read ALL of this information package carefully.
 Hopefully this answers most of your questions but if not you can contact me.
 I’m really looking forward to this trip!

 Click here if you are looking for a gear list.